Keyboard shortcuts

 3. Apply an estimator.

-This can be done from the CLI or the library API.
+This can be done from the CLI or the library API, but the CLI is the default front door.

 This book documents the current codebase rather than a future roadmap.